nkigen/nkigen.github.io/_posts/2015-03-27-setting-up-surespot-webserver.md

 comments: true
 ---

-[Surespot](https://www.surespot.me/) is a relatively new Open Source instant messaging app thats fully opensource.
+[Surespot](https://www.surespot.me/) is a relatively new Open Source instant messaging app.
 Therefore both the source codes for the client(Android and iOS) and the Server(Node.js) is available.

 In this post, I'll describe a step-by-step procedure for setting up the Surespot server on Ubuntu(I've